WarpWing/dotfiles/README.md

 # dotfiles
-My personal dotfiles for my Arch Linux install
+My personal dotfiles that I keep portable between Linux installs.
+I currently use Arch Linux on the Hyprland WM.

 ## Note
 I would highly recommend `--recursive` as these dotfiles do have git submodules linking to different subprojects of mine (cafmenu, dickdir, engima).
 This also has a `--jobs` flags for cloning concurrently.